r-gould/sslearn/static/datasets/README.md

-Datasets should be downloaded/stored here
+Datasets can be stored here